-Rettlers is a platform designed to unite travelers to radical homemakers, farmers, environmentalists, artists, and community builders providing intentional hospitality in the rural midwest.
+Rettlers promotes regional and sustainable tourism by elevating the missions of rurally based short-term vacation rentals.
+It’s a platform designed to unite travelers to radical homemakers, farmers, environmentalists, artists, and community builders providing intentional hospitality in the rural midwest.
 Founded in 2017, Rettlers was born out of the spirit from those living boldly on the fringes of urban civilization.
 The word itself was coined from the words 'rural' and 'settlers', honoring those who are committed to the rural lifestyle.

 Rettlers vision is to inform a hospitality culture that reflects the interests, values and lifestyle behind each host and each traveler.
 Collectively, these connections create a network of inspiration, wisdom, and dreams that will drive social cohesion and transformation amongst urban and rural people.